Celebrate President’s Day!

 Learn a Little History of President’s Day

-President’s Day has been a Federal holiday since 1879.
-At that time, it honored Founding Father George Washington.
 He led the Continental Army to victory in the American Revolutionary War.
 Washington presided at the Constitutional Convention of 1787.

 He was also the first President of the United States.

-The Federal holiday honoring Washington was originally implemented by an Act of Congress in 1879 for government offices in Washington.
-It expanded in 1885 to include all Federal offices.
-As the first Federal holiday to honor an American President, it was celebrated on Washington’s birthday (February 22) under the Gregorian calendar.
+The Federal holiday honoring Washington was originally enacted by an Act of Congress in 1879 for government offices in Washington, DC.
+President’s Day was expanded in 1885 to include all Federal offices.
+This was the first Federal holiday to honor an American President.
+It was celebrated on Washington’s birthday (February 22) under the Gregorian calendar.
 On January 1, 1971, the Federal holiday was shifted to the third Monday in February by the Uniform Monday Holiday Act.
 This was done to provide workers with a three-day weekend.